Ted Braden

-Theodore Burdette Braden Jr. (September 28, 1928 – June 21, 2007) was a Special Forces commando during the Vietnam War, master skydiver, and a suspect in the D.B.
+Theodore Burdette Braden Jr. (September 24, 1928 – June 21, 2007) was a Special Forces commando during the Vietnam War, master skydiver, and a suspect in the D.B.
 Cooper hijacking.

 Military career

 Born in Ohio, Braden first joined the military at the age of 16 in 1944, serving with the 101st Airborne during World War 2.
 Braden would stay in the Army until 1949, rising to the rank of 2nd Lieutenant.
 In 1954, Braden joined the Air Force with the intention of becoming a pilot, but he resigned later that same year during pre-flight training.
 He re-enlisted in the Army in 1958 becoming a member of the Army's Sport Parachute Club, known at the time as the Golden Arrows, but later known as the Golden Knights.
 He eventually became one of the military's leading parachutists, often representing the Army in international skydiving tournaments, and his military records list him as having made 911 jumps.
 During the 1960s, Braden was a team leader within the MACVSOG, a classified commando unit of Green Berets which conducted unconventional warfare operations during the Vietnam War.
 He also served as a military skydiving instructor, teaching HALO jumping techniques to members of Project Delta.
 Braden spent 23 months in Vietnam, conducting classified operations within both North and South Vietnam, as well as Laos and Cambodia.

-In October, 1966, efforts were made to place wiretaps in NVA base camps using specialized CIA taps with rubber coating placed over the wire to avoid detection.
+In October, 1966, efforts were made to place wiretaps in North Vietnamese Army (NVA) base camps using specialized CIA taps with rubber coating placed over the wire to avoid detection.
 The first successful wiretap was conducted by MACV-SOG's Recon Team Colorado, led by Braden, near the western end of the DMZ.
 During this same mission, RT Arizona was completely wiped out when they were inserted directly on top of an entrenched NVA unit.
 Despite this loss and others incurred as wiretapping efforts continued, the wiretaps placed by SOG members provided an invaluable intelligence source.

 In December 1966, Braden deserted his unit in Vietnam and made his way to the Republic of the Congo to serve as a mercenary, but only served there a short time before being arrested by CIA agents and taken back to the United States for a court-martial.
 Despite having committed a capital offense by deserting in wartime, Braden was given an honorable discharge and barred from re-enlisting in the military in exchange for his continued secrecy about the MACVSOG program.